OkayHughes/open-lab-notebook/src/posts/glass_project/systematic_math.md

 splitting of the hard elliptical problem from the lagrangian velocity term.
 The method pioneered in the work that started all this may be of use after all.

-Currently I plan to use a continuous Galerkin formulation, especially given the
+Currently I plan to use a Continuous Galerkin formulation for the full problem.
+As the numerical difficulty of this problem results from the elliptic terms in the problem rather than the hyperbolic ones (i.e. shocks will not predominate), I feel the additional complexity of DG methods aren't warranted.

 ## Helmholtz